mak626/bustle/README.md

 # Bustle

-An application to help passengers to  solve these issuesin current transportation sytem
+An application to help passengers to  solve these issues in current transportation sytem

 - Being unaware of different routes to reach a particular destination
 - Availability of buses to a particular stop at a particular time